1

 /// ([Reference](https://doc.rust-lang.org/reference/type-layout.html#r-layout.pointer.intro)).

-pub broadcast proof fn layout_of_references_and_pointers_for_sized_types<T: Sized>()
+pub broadcast axiom fn layout_of_references_and_pointers_for_sized_types<T: Sized>()

 ensures